Psychedelic/dab-docs/docs/token-list/getting-started.md

 ---

-## 2. 🎨 Fetching All NFTs the User Owns (getAllUserNFTs)
+## 2. 💠 Fetching All Tokens the User Owns (getAllUserTokens)

-In this step, you will use the getAllUserNFTs method to get an array with all the NFTs (and their details) the user (a Principal ID) owns.
+In this step, you will use the getAllUserTokens method to get an array with all the Tokens (and their details) the user (a Principal ID) owns.

-Here, DAB takes the identity you pass, and checks in every NFT collection currently on the DAB list (ICPunks, Starverse, etc...) for the individual assets the user owns (Punk#1230).
+Here, DAB takes the identity you pass, and checks in every token currently on the DAB list (XTC, WICP...) for the individual assets the user owns (e.g. 1 XTC).

 You need to pass: